Post updated 27/04/26

 What’s the impact of BICS on businesses?

 The financial savings could be significant.
-For high-usage organisations, the removal of non-commodity costs could deliver six or even seven-figure annual savings.
+For high-usage organisations, the removal of some non-commodity costs could deliver six or even seven-figure annual savings.
 But the impact isn’t just about reducing costs - it’s about the flexibility organisations gain to make better long-term decisions.

 We’re already seeing suppliers offering long-dated fixed contracts that extend beyond April 2027.
 For businesses without specialist support, it’s easy to assume a longer-term fixed deal provides certainty.
 But when it comes to BICS, that certainty could come at the expense of real value.